ashdesu33/ifprinter/src/thankyou.md

-## To the dearest
+## This project won't be possible without:

-My mom, dad, and sister for supporting me
+My mom, dad, and sister,
+for always supporting me.

-Bob from Meridian Printing, Lois from DWRI, Bud from Allegra, José from buena gráﬁca social studio, Julia from RISD Typeshop for sharing their stories with printing in Providence area, RI
+Bob from Meridian Printing, Lois from DWRI,
+José from Buena Gráfica Social Studio, and Julia from the RISD Typeshop, for sharing your stories with printing in the Providence.

+Anastasiia Raina,
+for mentoring me throughout this project.

+Anther Kiley and Minkyoung Kim, for sharing your thoughtful and generous review.

-Ed from RISD Typeshop, Karunmay from Brown Design Workshop, Ray from RI Computer Museum, Coworks for offering technical support and physical workspace
+Ed from the RISD Typeshop, Karunmay from Brown Design Workshop, and Evan from Coworks, for all the technical support and for offering physical workspace.

-Anastasiia Raina for mentoring me through the project

-Nor and Lily, my fellow Feetwashing Heaven member, for being my most talented friend, crafter, and artist, and borrowing these beautiful artworks for my final presentation
+Nor and Lily, my fellow Feetwashing Heaven members and my most talented friends, crafters, and artists, for lending your beautiful artworks for my final presentation.

+Andrew,
-Andrew for sharing his beautiful font Autos for this project Antoine for publishing Hershy Noailles Futura
+for sharing your beautiful font Autos

-Paul Bourke and Gary Gofstein for Compiling A. V. Hershey font
+Radhika and Li,
+for sponsoring the paper.

+Sejal, Isabel, Scarlette, Li June, and Kevin, for your invaluable feedback.

+Jolin,
+for helping me sheet-feed the acetate.

+Jake,
+for teaching me how to draw schematic using KiCad

-Izzy for inviting me to her thesis film and sharing all the resources
+Izzy, for inviting me to your thesis film and generously sharing your resources.

-Sejal, Isabel, Scarlette, Li June, Mandy, Kevin for giving me valuable feedback Jolin for helping me sheetfed the acetate
+@Lululudexiaobai (陆陆陆的小白),
+for open-sourcing the pen plotter model.

+Antoine,
+for publishing Hershey Noailles Futura.

+Ashley, Li, Sophie, Ryan, and Andrew, for hosting all those soup nights

+Hyunmin,
+for being my lithography printing partner

-Ashley, Li, Sophie, Ryan for holding all those soup night Tanvi, Lucas for being my dearest Indy Schema HQ teammate
+Tanvi, Lucas, and Izzy, for being my dearest Indy Schema HQ teammates.

-And all the people who has direct/indirectly contribute to this project
+RISD GD, for providing all the resource

+LCPCB, for manufacturing my PCB board.

+Arduino, Inkscape, Universal Gcode Sender, EasyEDA, and ChatGPT, for software support.

+Guangzhou, Hefei, Linquan, and Providence, for grounding me and being my home

+Thank you!